bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 - Switch

-#### Input Types

-Input types are "boxes" where the user can input different type of data values like `text`, `image`, `models` and more.
-Input type is defined in the properties of each input box inside the manifest of a preset.
-To create a new input box create a new array inside of `fields` array.

 ###### Text

-`textInput` is the default type of input is `text`.
-To create a `text` input type make an array with the name of the text box as a `string` followed by another `string` which the variable to which the user's input gets assigned.
+`textInput` is the default type of input.
+To create it make an array with the name of the text box as a `string` followed by another `string` which the variable to which the user's input gets assigned.

 ###### File